The indigoparadox Web Zone

 Set the viewport to the size of the window.
 This is not strictly necessary in some implementations.
 However, some other implementations will behave weirdly if it's not done, so it's best to just always do it.

-Reminder that the MINI_SCREEN_W and MINI_SCREEN_H constants are defined in mini.h!
+Reminder that the OGL_SCREEN_W and OGL_SCREEN_H constants are defined in ogldefs.h!

 Calculate the aspect ratio of the screen as a float, which we will use to determine the properties of our frustum.